DogeMalone/v1-ERC20-DeFi-Token/README.md

 * [Certik audit](https://certik-public-assets.s3.amazonaws.com/REP-Tiki-Finance-2021-08-07.pdf)

 ### v0.0.0: 1:1 Tiki Clone
-This is a clone of Tiki Finance Token, doing a simple deployment with 2_deploy_0.0.0.js
+This is a clone of Tiki Finance Token, doing a simple deployment with 2_deploy_contract.js

+Ensure you use a `deployer.link(libA, b)` style link!

 Under directory ./contracts/